ambroise-leclerc/CEF/README.md

 ## Continuous Integration

-The project employs GitHub Actions for CI.
-The workflow is defined in `.github/workflows/linux.yml` and is triggered on every push and pull request.
+The project employs GitHub Actions for CI on both Linux and macOS.
+The workflow is defined in `.github/workflows/ci.yml` and is triggered on every push and pull request.
 The CI pipeline performs the following steps:
-- Installs required dependencies (`cmake`, `ninja-build`)
+- Install required dependencies (`ninja-build` on Linux; `ninja` via Homebrew on macOS)
-- Configures the project using CMake
+- Configure the project using CMake
-- Builds the `cef_sanity_test` target
+- Build the `cef_sanity_test` target
-- Executes the test to ensure correct functionality
+- Execute the test to ensure correct functionality

 ## Development Container